 Wolbachia enables at least some mosquitoes to avoid infection by specific viruses.
 It works by stopping the viruses from replicating inside a mosquito's cells.
 During an infection of an insect cell (or of our cells), a virus particle enters the cell and "forces" it to make new virus particles.
 These leave the cell and invade new ones, repeating the replication process.
 A large viral population is often produced.

 The discovery that Wolbachia can somehow stop the replication of certain disease-causing viruses is an exciting one.
 Without virus particles in its salivary gland, a mosquito will be unable to spread viral diseases when it bites humans.

 Wolbachia doesn't occur naturally in Aedes aegypti.
 Wolbachia insertion is already being used experimentally in an attempt to fight dengue, however.
 Researchers have learned how to insert the bacteria into mosquito eggs without killing the eggs.

-The Eliminate Dengue Program is an international effort led by Monash University in Australia.
-The main goal of the program is not to reduce the number of mosquitoes but to prevent them from carrying the dengue virus.
+The World Mosquito Program is an international effort led by Monash University in Australia.
+The program was until quite recently known as the Eliminate Dengue program.
+Its main goal is not to reduce the number of mosquitoes but to prevent them from carrying the dengue virus.
 The scientists in the program rear mosquitoes with added bacteria and then release the adults into the environment, where they mate with wild mosquitoes.
 The inserted bacteria stay alive in their hosts and gradually spread through the population via the eggs of infected females.
 They also appear to reduce the incidence of dengue in the area.
 Quantitative data is needed to demonstrate the correlation between altered mosquitoes and dengue reduction, however.